 Blake’s relentless pursuit to find the right platform to improve processes, lower costs, and improve UI was rewarded with a successful and speedy implementation for the All Blacks Shop.

 A determined store manager, the expertise of Meta Digital, plus a customizable platform that can scale?
 A winning team.

 – – – – – – – –

-Blake is a consultant for WooCommerce businesses.
+Blake is employed by SportNZ Ltd, and also a consultant for WooCommerce businesses.
 Stay tuned for more WooCommerce customer stories from New Zealand, Australia and beyond.